 When the federal census of Preston County was taken in 1850, Joseph was listed as a farmer, and his sons Philip and Ross as "labourers."

 Sadly, Joseph was taken by the Grim Reaper at the age of 38 years, 9 months and 9 days in May 1850.
-He was laid to rest on the Russell Smith farm in the northern section of the Grant District, near Bruceton Mills, one half mile east of the White School house.
+He was laid to rest in the Smith farm cemetery where his daughter Catherine was interred.

-After the outbreak of the Civil War, two of Peggy's sons and two future sons in law joined the Union Army and fought for West Virginia regiments -- Herman (3rd West Virginia Infantry, Company H), John (14th West Virginia Cavalry, Company B), Henson Smith Liston (6th West Virginia Cavalry, Company H) and Jacob Tucker Martin (7th West Virginia Infantry, Company A).
+After the outbreak of the Civil War, three of Peggy's sons and two future sons in law joined the Union Army and fought for West Virginia/Maryland regiments -- Frederick (3rd Potomac Home Brigade Infantry, Company G), Herman (3rd West Virginia Infantry, Company H), John (14th West Virginia Cavalry, Company B), Henson Smith Liston (6th West Virginia Cavalry, Company H) and Jacob Tucker Martin (7th West Virginia Infantry, Company A).

 In the years immediately after the war's end, each of her adult children relocated to Iowa and settled in or near Cumberland, Cass County.